Smart Home & IoT Beginner’s Guide (2025): Matter, Thread, Zigbee, Z-Wave, Security & Reliable Automations

 Fast win

-Build one automation that saves daily effort (entryway motion lights, bedtime scene).
+Build one automation that saves daily effort (entryway motion lights or a bedtime scene).
 Expand only after it stays reliable for a week.

 13. FAQ: Smart Home & IoT